Skip to content

 Potential Benefits

-• Visceral Fat Reduction: Clinical trials demonstrate that Tesamorelin significantly reduces visceral adipose tissue in patients with HIV-associated lipodystrophy Dhillon S, 2011.
+• Visceral Fat Reduction: Clinical trials demonstrate that the Tesamorelin peptide significantly reduces visceral adipose tissue in patients with HIV-associated lipodystrophy [Dhillon S, 2011].

-• Improved Fat Quality: Research indicates that the peptide improves overall fat quality and density independent of changes in total fat quantity Lake JE et al., 2021.
+• Improved Fat Quality: Research indicates that it improves overall fat quality and density independent of changes in total fat quantity [Lake JE et al., 2021].

-• Liver Fat Reduction: Phase 2 clinical trials have investigated its efficacy in reducing hepatic fat in patients with nonalcoholic fatty liver disease (NAFLD) NCT03375788.
+• Liver Fat Reduction: Phase 2 clinical trials show efficacy in reducing hepatic fat in patients with nonalcoholic fatty liver disease (NAFLD) [NCT03375788].

-• Muscle Preservation: By stimulating natural growth hormone release, it may help preserve lean muscle mass, prompting studies into its effects on physical function NCT06554717.
+• Muscle Preservation: By stimulating natural growth hormone release, it may help preserve lean muscle mass and improve physical function [NCT06554717].

 Where to Buy Tesamorelin